-Fit plants are necessary to increase food and feed production for a growing global population.
-Gibberellins (GAs) are important signalling molecules produced to regulate and integrate growth and development during the entire life cycle of plants.
-Seed development and germination, shoot- and root growth, floral induction, flower-, fruit-, and tendril growth among others are GA controlled developmental processes.
-Alteration of GA signalling improved agricultural productivity of important crops, as has been demonstrated by the "Green revolution".
+Fit plants are necessary to increase food and feed production for a growing world population.
+Gibberellins (GAs) are important signaling molecules that are produced to regulate and integrate growth and development throughout the life cycle of plants.
+Seed development and germination, shoot and root growth, floral induction, flower, fruit, and tendril growth etc. are GA-regulated developmental processes.
+The alteration of the GA signaling pathway has led to improved agricultural productivity of important crops, as the "Green revolution" has shown.

-Research in my group in focused of the cucurbits, family members of which are important crops, and the plant hormone GA.
-We investigate new strategies to fine-tune the GA signalling network that offers an enormous potential for further improvement of plant performance:
+Research in my group is focused on the cucurbits, whose family members are important crops, and the plant hormone GA.
+We are investigating new strategies for fine-tuning the GA signaling network, which offers enormous potential for further improving plant performance:

-From cucurbits we learn how GA signalling directs development, by identifying key regulators and their trafficking.
-The expression of key regulators of the GA signalling pathway can be edited.
+From cucurbits we are learning how GA signaling directs development, by identifying key regulators and their trafficking.
+The expression of key regulators of the GA signaling pathway can be edited.
 By modulation of the GA network, plants are designed fit for the future that offer strategic value to agriculture and horticulture.